Guide · April 2, 2026 · 13 min read

 Monitor for Shifts

-Watch for three types of movement: your brand appearing in prompts where it wasn't before (positive), your brand disappearing from prompts where it was (negative), and competitors entering prompts where they weren't previously (competitive threat).
+Watch for three types of movement.
+First, your brand appearing in prompts where it wasn't before (positive).
+Second, your brand disappearing from prompts where it was (negative).
+Third, competitors entering prompts where they weren't previously (competitive threat).
 Each requires a different response.

 Turning Tracking Into Action